ParadoxGarden/GameNightBot/readme.md

 Game Night Bot
 =====

-### Warning: This bot was designed to run on a very specific setup be prepared to ask "why would anybody do it like that"

 For use:

 - Replace anything in examplesettings.json with a $ in the line

 - Rename it to settings.json

-- deploy on a raspberry pi running ubuntu server

-- cron job all the scripts to when you want functionality

 Communication.py allows for per channel messaging through the terminal in this format
 ```